|Excursion (one day)||4|

 - define objectives for a given simple design problem;

-- identify stakeholders and represent them;
+- identify and represent stakeholders:

 - develop a function analysis for a simple design problem;